koichiro/miniradio_server/README.md

 The server will run in the foreground.
 Press Ctrl+C to stop it.

+## Usage: Accessing the Index Page

+You can access the index page listing available MP3 files by navigating to `http://localhost:{SERVER_PORT}/` in your web browser.

 ## Usage: Accessing Streams

 Once the server is running, you can access the HLS streams using an HLS-compatible player (like VLC, QuickTime Player on macOS/iOS, Safari, or web players using hls.js).